Exceptional Student Education Course Descriptions

 Proposes educational assessment techniques and procedures to provide an objective data base for individualizing instruction for children with exceptionalities.
 Field experience required.

-ESE 583A: Educational Assessment of Students with Exceptionalities: Focus on Autism
+ESE 583A: Educational Assessment of Students with Exceptionalities: Focus on ASD

 Proposes educational assessment techniques and procedures to provide an objective data base for individualizing instruction for children with exceptionalities.
 A major emphasis is placed on exploring assessment and diagnosis of children with Autistic Spectrum Disorders (ASD).
 A minimum of eight (8) hours of field experience required.